PAARKAVYB/Exercise-09-Shift-registers-using-verilog-/README.md

 ## AIM:

-To implement PISO , PIPO,PISO  using verilog and validating their functionality using their functional tables.
+To implement  SIPO , PISO, PISO  using verilog and validating their functionality using their functional tables.

 ## HARDWARE REQUIRED: